 I was the only person at the trade show because Becky wasn’t able to arrive from Oklahoma until the conference opening reception.
 I’ve never done a trade show in my life; it was homework time.

 First, I read an old article that I’d torn out of Inc. magazine and saved just in case I ever needed it – How to make the most of trade shows.
-A quick trip through the article archives of the TSEA (Trade Show Exhibitors Association) was also helpful (update 12 Nov 2010: TSEA just put those articles behind their membership wall,) and I like Make Your Booth Stand Out at a Trade Show from The Entreprenette.
+A quick trip through the article archives of the TSEA (Trade Show Exhibitors Association) was also helpful (update 12 Nov 2010: TSEA just put those articles behind their membership wall,) and I also like 7 trade show secrets on how to create a stand out booth.

 Here’s what we did: